 — Fiona Schneider (@Fisch108) 10 April 2018

 Doing a ski season as a Chaplain could be the ultimate way to spend a winter.
 In between attending to your flock and leading prayers you could be getting fresh tracks.

 Memorials at the English Church in Zermatt

 In and around the church you will find numerous plaques, memorials and graves of mountaineers that have died in the mountains surrounding St Peters.

 Underneath the altar you will find the remains of Rev Hudson, who failed to survive the final descent of the Matterhorn on that historic day in 1865.

 Opening times of St Peters Church, Zermatt

 The church is open daily for prayers and visitors.
-English language services are held at 10am and 6pm on Sundays and at 5.30pm on Thursday throughout the season.
+English language services are held at 10am and 6.30pm on Sundays with a ‘Social Hour’ at 5.30pm on Thursdays.
 There are special services at Christmas and Easter.

 If you are looking to take your next winter pilgrimage to Zermatt, why not look in on one of our luxury catered chalets?

 Please contact Ed or Suzanne from Matterhorn Chalets and they can find the right accommodation for you.